gvwilson/thirdbit/fiction/maddy-roo/index.md

 She handed the sketchbook to her mother.
-Emotions chased one another across her face: confusion, shock, dumbstruck wonder, and then something Maddy hadn't seen in far too long—hope.
+Emotions chased one another across her face: confusion, shock, and then something Maddy hadn't seen in far too long—hope.
 "Where did you get this?"
-she whispered.
+Mama Roo whispered.

-"In this kind of bunker thing.
+"In this, this kind of a bunker place,"
+Maddy said.
+Where could she even start?
-I'll tell you all about it,
+"I'll tell you all about it,
 but listen,
 you gotta listen,
 there's bots coming,